Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

 For example, if

 {} $\forall l\in\mathcal{L}_{\textrm{B}}$, link $l$ is the last one to be decoded at its receiver

-{}, then the corresponding physical transmitter is a pseudo BC{} transmitter.
-If $\forall l\in\mathcal{L}_{\textrm{M}}$, link $l$ is the first one to be encoded at its transmitter, then the corresponding physical receiver is a pseudo MAC{} receiver. \begin{thm} In a B-MAC network employing dirty paper coding and successive decoding and cancellation, if there exists a pseudo BC transmitter (pseudo MAC receiver), its optimal encoding (decoding) order $\pi$ of the following problem is that the signal of the link with the $n^{\text{th}}$ largest (smallest) weight is the $n^{\text{th}}$ one to be encoded (decoded). \end{thm} \begin{proof} It is proved by isolating the links associated with a Pseudo BC{} transmitter or a Pseudo MAC{} receiver from the network to form an individual BC or MAC.
-Let $\mathcal{L}_{\textrm{B}}$ be a set of links associated with a pseudo BC{} transmitter.
-In the optimal solution of (\ref{eq:max-pi}), $\left\{ \mathbf{\Sigma}_{l}:\ l\in\mathcal{L}_{\textrm{B}}\right\} $ and $\pi$ are also the optimal input and encoding order that maximizes the weighted sum-rate of a BC with fixed interference from links in $\mathcal{L}_{\textrm{B}}^{C}$ and under multiple linear constraints that the interference to links in $\mathcal{L}_{\textrm{B}}^{C}$ must not exceed the optimal values.
-The known result on BC with multiple linear constraints in \cite{Zhang_08sIT_BC_MAC_duality_multiple_constraints} implies that the optimal encoding order is as stated in the theorem.
-For a set of links belonging to a pseudo MAC{} receiver, using similar method and generalizing the result in Section \ref{sub:extension-linear-constraints} to multiple linear constraints gives the desired decoding order. \end{proof}
+, then the corresponding transmitter is a pseudo BC{} transmitter.
+If $\forall l\in\mathcal{L}_{\textrm{M}}$, link $l$ is the first one to be encoded at its transmitter, then the corresponding receiver is a pseudo MAC{} receiver. \begin{thm} In a B-MAC network employing DPC and SIC with the optimal encoding and decoding order $\pi^{*}$ of the following problem

+if there exists a pseudo BC transmitter (pseudo MAC receiver), its link with the $n^{\text{th}}$ largest (smallest) weight is the $n^{\text{th}}$ one to be encoded (decoded). \end{thm} \begin{IEEEproof} It is proved by isolating the links of a Pseudo BC{} transmitter or a Pseudo MAC{} receiver from the network to form an individual BC or MAC.
+In the optimal solution of (\ref{eq:max-pi}), $\left\{ \mathbf{\Sigma}_{l}:\ l\in\mathcal{L}_{\textrm{B}}\right\} $ and $\pi^{*}$ are also the optimal input and encoding order that maximizes the weighted sum-rate of a BC with fixed interference from links in $\mathcal{L}_{\textrm{B}}^{C}$ and under multiple linear constraints that the interference to links in $\mathcal{L}_{\textrm{B}}^{C}$ must not exceed the optimal values.
+The result on BC with multiple linear constraints in \cite{Zhang_08sIT_BC_MAC_duality_multiple_constraints} implies that the optimal encoding order is as stated in the theorem.
+For a pseudo MAC{} receiver, using similar method and generalizing the result in Section \ref{sub:extension-linear-constraints} to multiple linear constraints gives the desired decoding order. \end{IEEEproof}

+We briefly discuss the impact of the choice of the coupling matrix $\mathbf{\Phi}$.
+The achievable rate region with any valid coupling matrix is outer and inner bounded by the capacity region and the achievable rate region without any interference cancellation respectively.
+In some cases, such as MIMO MAC, MIMO BC, two-user MIMO interference channel \cite{Jafar_IT07_DOFMIMOIFC}, and some MIMO X channels\cite{Jafar_IT08_DOFMIMOX}, the achievable rate without interference cancellation is optimal in terms of degree of freedoms (DOF) at high SNR, and thus the choice of the coupling matrix $\mathbf{\Phi}$ has no impact on the DOF.
+For general cases, it is difficult to analyze the performance of different coupling matrices.
+But the optimal encoding/decoding order for each \textit{Pseudo }\textit{BC}\textit{{} transmitter}/\textit{Pseudo }\textit{MAC}\textit{{} receiver} in Theorem \ref{thm:optorder} can be used to improve any given orders in a B-MAC network.